 I’ve had quite a few problems connecting to the net via my cell phone, the Sony Ericsson T630.
-It connected nicely to the net, got its IP address from the DHCP server and right DNS settings.
+It connected nicely to the net and received its IP address from the DHCP server and the correct DNS settings.
 But it seemed that the requests didn’t go any further than the gateway, and stopped there.
 So all settings seemed ok, but the packets just met the wall.

 After doing some research I finally found out why.
 Under the account settings for GPRS, the access point was meant to be ‘internet’ instead of ‘wap‘.
 After making that change, everything worked without a problem.

 Ok, I have to admit the speeds were terrible!
 Abysmal to say the least, but what else can you expect when you’re used to broadband on a daily basis?

 It’s not like speed is important anyway, the only reason you do connect via wireless is that you need to.

 You might be expecting an important e-mail, or you’re waiting to settle an important bid on an ongoing auction.
 The reasons could be many, and it’s nice to be able to do your stuff wherever you are, as long as you have your laptop and cell phone handy.